 Sometimes, a house is divided into apartments.
 These are called converted apartments.

 Apartments come in many different sizes.
 If an apartment just has one room, which is a bedroom and a living room together, it’s called a studio.
 Of course, you can get bigger apartments: two-bedroom apartments, three-bedroom apartments, etc.

 Large apartments might be duplex apartments.
 This means the apartment has more than one floor.

 What about you?
 Where do you live—in a house, or in an apartment?
 Can you make a sentence with the vocabulary from this section?
 For example:

-Next, let’s see how you can describe the inside of your home in more detail.
+Next, let’s continue talking about your home and see how you can describe the inside of your home in more detail.